mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 without priority or deadline, which guarantees ordered delivery over a single Carrier when the underlying transport protocol stack supports it).

+For each connection between a Local and a Remote a new Carrier is created and destroyed when the connection is closed.
+However, a new Carrier may use an existing Association if present for the requested Local-Remote pair and permitted by the PolicyContext that can be provided at Carrier initiation.
+Further the system-wide PolicyContext can contain more information that determine when to create or destroy Associations other than at Carrier initiation.
+E.g. an Association can be created at system start, based on the configured PolicyContext or also by a manual action of an single application, for Local-Remote pairs that are known to be likely used soon, and to pre-establish, e.g., cryptographic context as well as potentially collect current information about path capabilities.
+Every time an actually connection with a specific PSI is established between the Local and Remote, the Association learns new Path information and stores them.
+This information can be used when a new transient is created, e.g. to decide which PSI to use (to provide the highest probably for a successful connection attempt) or which PSIs to probe for (first).
+A Transient is created when an application actually sends a Message over a Carrier.
+As further explained below this step can actually create multiple transients for probing or assign a new transient to an already active PSI, e.g. if multi-streaming is provided and supported for these kind of use on both sides.

 The current state of API development is illustrated as a set of interfaces and function prototypes in the Go programming language in {{apisketch}}; future revisions of this document will give more a more abstract specification of the